Dinnie Stones

 The Dinnie Stones (also called Stanes or Steens) are a pair of Scottish lifting stones located in Potarch, Aberdeenshire.
 They were made famous by strongman Donald Dinnie, who reportedly carried the stones barehanded across the width of the Potarch Bridge, a distance of 17 ft 1+1/2 in, in 1860.
 They remain in use as lifting stones.

 The stones are composed of granite, with iron rings affixed.
-They have a combined weight of 733 lb, with the larger stone weighing 414.5 lb and the lighter stone weighing 318.5 lb.
+They have a combined weight of 733 lb, with the larger stone weighing 414.5 lb and the smaller stone weighing 318.5 lb.

 The stones were reportedly selected in the 1830s as counterweights for use in maintaining the Potarch Bridge.
 They were lost following World War I, but were rediscovered in 1953 by David P. Webster.

 Replicas

 Replicas of the Dinnie Stones (pioneered by Gordon Dinnie) have been used in international competitions most notably during the Rogue record breakers event of the Arnold Strongman Classic.

 While the replica Dinnie Stones are very close in weight (with the replicas being 1lb heavier), there are several differences between the sets of stones.
 The replica stones have slightly different handles, the sets of stones are different shapes, and the replicas sit one inch higher than the original stones.
 The rules for the walk also differ, with lifters being allowed one 10 second drop while walking with the replica stones.